-Referencing both Goa’s beachy culture as well as its rich Portuguese heritage, the Vivanta by Taj Holiday Village in Goa is ideal for sun seekers.
+Referencing both Goa’s beachy culture as well as its rich Portuguese heritage, the Taj Holiday Village Resort in Goa is ideal for sun seekers.
 The hotel caters to children with adventure trails, a kid’s cookhouse, air hockey, and other fun pursuits, while menus for young ones ensure the hotel’s high-end restaurants are suitable for all.

-Set on 32 acres, the Oberoi Rajvilas retreat is a luxurious haven in the midst of Rajasthan, where visitors can travel via elephant safari and begin mornings with yoga and meditation sessions.
+Set on 32 acres, The Oberoi Rajvilas retreat is a luxurious haven in the midst of Rajasthan, where visitors can travel via elephant safari and begin mornings with yoga and meditation sessions.
 Clustered rooms cater to families, while flower-filled private courtyards offer a beautifully tranquil place to take a breather.

-Trawling up the backwaters of Kerala, the Lotus House Boat is modelled on traditional Keralan rice barges.
+Trawling up the backwaters of Kerala, the Lotus House Boatis modelled on traditional Keralan rice barges.
 Consisting of just two suites, it offers a tranquil, slow-paced holiday, and soporific amblings that are certain to relax.